adiah-web-dev/oxis-tickets/README.md

 Next, in the browser go to http://127.0.0.1:8000/ (You can click the link from the terminal by pressing `ctrl` and clicking.)
 This will take you to the dashboard/homepage.

+The server needs to be started via https in order for the scanner to communicate.

+`pip install django-extensions Werkzeug`

+First create a self-signed certificate:

+`mkcert -cert-file cert.pem -key-file key.pem localhost 127.0.0.1 0.0.0.0`
+This only needs to be run the first time.

+Now the server should be started via:
+`python manage.py runserver_plus 0.0.0.0:8000 --cert-file cert.pem --key-file key.pem`

 On the home page click on the `place new order` button.
 ![homepage of the ticket app](./readmeAssets/dashboard.png)

 Enter the order details.

 - the full name
 - phone number
 - email address
   of the person placing the order.

 Then click on the `Add Ticket` button.